 - Hybrid working arrangements can be designed where people continue to work from home and come in for meetings or for a defined number of days a week.

 - Flexible work hours could be arranged so the people can work ‘core-hours’ such as 10:00 – 14:00 and then arrive and leave earlier or later depending on what suited them.

 - Pleasant outside spaces can be provided to enable people to have a break from work.

 - Local exercise facilities such as running tracks, changing arrangements and showers could be provided.

 - Greater choice of furniture, fittings and workspace arrangements could be provided to allow people to personalise their space.

 - Social aspects of work could be enhanced by providing spaces such as cafes where people could meet and interact easily.
 Regular social events could also be held.

 - Organisations could support lift clubs, negotiate with municipalities over public transport routes and make arrangements with private providers to make travel to work easier and less expensive.

-- Partnerships with local entrepreneurs could be developed to increase access to services and products that are needed regularly.
-These include grocery shopping, banking services, childcare and hairdressing.
-Providing these services and products within or near work can reduce the time and travel people require to access these and make coming to work convenient.
+- Partnerships with local entrepreneurs could be developed to increase access to services and products that are needed on a daily basis.
+These include grocery shopping, banking services and childcare.
+Providing these services and products within or near work can reduce the time and travel people require to access these and work environments more convenient.